 So you want to enroll your student in piano lessons but you don’t have a piano at home.
 Can you buy a cheap piano for your beginning student?
-Let’s answer some of your questions about buying a cheap piano!
+Let’s answer some of your questions about the cost involved in buying a piano!

 A. “Do we need to have a piano at home to take lessons?”